Certification Board of Infection Control and Epidemiology, Inc. (CBIC®)

 1. Immunization recommendations for staff

 This content outline reflects the results of the Practice Analysis conducted in 2025.
-Starting May 22, 2026, the a-IPC™ examination will cover the topics listed in the outline below.
+Effective May, 2026, the a-IPC™ examination will cover the topics listed in the outline below.
 This list is not exhaustive and is only meant to be used as an overall guide to help direct candidates’ preparation.
 The a-IPC™ is an objective, multiple-choice examination consisting of 100 questions.
 85 of these questions are used in computing the score.

 1. Processes to Identify Infectious Diseases (14 items)